Killing of Elza Kungayeva: Aftermath

 The military responded immediately to Kungayeva's murder, promptly taking Budanov into custody, and assisting the Kungayeva family; they also condemned Budanov at the highest levels, without awaiting the outcome of a court proceeding.
 Federal soldiers returned Kungayeva's body to her family on the evening of March 28, 2000, Major-General Alexander Verbitskii told villagers that Budanov had raped and then strangled Kungayeva, and promised that justice would be severe and swift.
 Budanov told the court he believed that Kungayeva was a Chechen sniper and that a fit of rage had come over him as he interrogated her.

 Top Russian military officials in the Chechnya war attended Kungayeva's funeral on March 29, 2000, including Colonel-General Valery Baranov, acting commander of the United Group of Forces in Chechnya at the time, Maj.-Gen. Valery Gerasimov, acting commander of the Western Group of Forces, and his deputy, Maj.-Gen. Verbitskii.
-Kungayeva said that the generals were very helpful, paid for the funeral, asked for his forgiveness, and expressed sympathy.
+Kungayev said that the generals were very helpful, paid for the funeral, asked for his forgiveness, and expressed sympathy.

 Official investigation

 Visa Kungayev told Human Rights Watch that initially the investigation seemed satisfactory.
 He reported meeting with investigators in Tangi-Chu and in Urus-Martan and reported that investigators also questioned family members and villagers.
 Kungayev's lawyer said that the investigation established that no members of the Kungayeva family were fighters.
 However, after six months had passed, Kungayev worried that the investigation had stalled, and sent petitions to the federal military procuracy, the general procuracy, and the Duma, expressing concern about the apparent halt to the investigation and urging that it continue.
 In October 2000, Kungayev learned that the charges against Budanov did not include rape, and became especially concerned about the investigation at that point.

-When he spoke with HRW in early February 2001, after authorities had closed the investigation, Kungayeva expressed shock and regret that Budanov had not been charged with rape.
+When he spoke with HRW in early February 2001, after authorities had closed the investigation, Kungayev expressed shock and regret that Budanov had not been charged with rape.
 "They took away the most important charge," he said.
 Kungayeva's reaction to the failure to prosecute the rape of his daughter may reflect the view common in Chechnya that rape ruins the honor not only of the victim but of her extended family.
 For this reason, rape is considered by some a crime worse than murder.

 Budanov was convicted of kidnapping, murder, and abuse of power and sentenced to 10 years in prison for the murder of Elza Kungayeva.
 He was also stripped of his military rank and his Order of Courage.
 In January 2009, Budanov was released early from jail—a move that angered human rights activists.